-This is an online course, which means that there is no weekly face-to-face meeting on campus, and therefore, you must spend 9-10 hours per week completing learning activities and working on required assignments through Canvas.
+This is a mixed-mode course, which means that there is a weekly face-to-face meeting on campus, and online hours per week completing learning activities and working on required assignments through Canvas.
 Don't forget to follow the due dates and log in to the course regularly to have a rich learning experience.